 Net worth: $25 million

 In 1980, Rick Warren founded the Saddleback Church in Lake Forest, California.
 Today the evangelical megachurch church is one of America’s largest churches with over 20,000 attendees, according to CBS News.
 Warren has also written best-selling book A Purpose Driven Life, which Amazon reports has sold more than 35 million copies since its release in 2002.
 His professed philosophy is to bring global harmony to the world by founding churches, promoting education, and helping the poor and sick.

 Warren, 66, and his wife Kay Warren live on 10 percent of their income and donate the rest to charity.
 “I drive a 12-year-old Ford, have lived in the same house for the last 22 years, bought my watch at Wal-Mart, and I don’t own a boat or a jet,” Warren told Forbes in a 2013 interview.
 His net worth is $25 million, reported Celebrity Net Worth, though Forbes reports that he doesn’t take a paycheck from Saddleback anymore.
 “The Bible teaches that we are to love people and use money, but we often get that reversed and you start loving money and using people to get more money,” Warren said.
 “Money is simply a tool to be used for good.”

 6. Billy Graham

 Net worth: $25 million

 Billy Graham, a Southern Baptist minister, became one of the first pastors to reach celebrity status.
 He gained popularity as his sermons were broadcast on radio stations and TV channels around the country.
 In 1950, he founded the Billy Graham Evangelistic Association in Minneapolis.
 He also served as spiritual adviser to presidents Richard Nixon and Dwight Eisenhower and preached alongside Martin Luther King, Jr. Almost every U.S. President has met with or prayed with Billy Graham — or played a round of golf with him.

 At the time of his death in February 2018 at age 99, Graham was estimated to have preached to over 2.2 billion people.
 He wrote 33 books, some of which became bestsellers.
-His net worth was reportedly $25 million.
+Billy Graham’s net worth was reportedly $25 million.

 5. Creflo Dollar